zuccha/homebrewery-assets/Sunbathed Cave/Sunbathed Cave (EN).md

 The specific value and any additional properties of the musk are left to the GM, who may expand its uses or effects to suit their campaign.

-## The Cave's Ecosystem
+## The Cave

-The Sunbathed Cave owes its name from its south-facing entrance, which is exposed to the sun’s warmth for most of the day.
+The Sunbathed Cave owes its name to its south-facing entrance, which is exposed to the sun’s warmth for most of the day.
 Sunlight reflects off the crystalline walls, filling the corridors with a dim, warm glow.

 The cave is also an ideal environment for _star musk_.
 The humidity and darkness of the deeper chambers allow the plant to thrive, covering the rocky walls.